Kubo and the Two Strings: Casting criticism

 While the film received critical acclaim for its craft and story, it was criticized for its perceived whitewashing as a movie set in ancient Japan but featuring a centrally white voice cast.
-George Takei and Cary-Hiroyuki Tagawa were the only actors of Asian descent and both played minor characters.
+George Takei and Cary-Hiroyuki Tagawa were the only actors of Japanese descent, and both played minor characters.

 Accolades

 At the 89th Academy Awards, Kubo and the Two Strings was nominated for two awards, Best Animated Feature and Best Visual Effects, but lost to two Disney films respectively: Zootopia and The Jungle Book.

-Home mediaKubo and the Two Strings was released on DVD, Blu-ray, and digital media on November 22, 2016, a new edition from Shout!
-Factory under license from Universal was released in September 2021.
+Home media

 Video game

-A game called Kubo: A Samurai Quest was released for iOS and Android on August 20, 2016.
+A game called Kubo: A Samurai Quest was released for iOS and Android on August 20, 2016, and was removed from the App Store on October 17, 2017.